carlssonanton87/milestone-project-1/README.md

 ### Bugs
-- Wireframes doesn't display for some reason - not solved
+- Wireframes doesn't display for some reason - Solved

 ---